100 Fun Things to Do in Chicago

 Green bird on a branch| ©tieulinhclc - Thanks for 2 million + views

-As part of the Chicago Academy of Sciences I recommend the Peggy Notebaert Nature Museum.
-This place is a plus for the whole family's workout, as it has children's attractions and butterfly gardens for people of different ages.
+As part of the Chicago Academy of Sciences, I recommend the Peggy Notebaert Nature Museum.
+This site is a plus for the whole family, as it has children's attractions and butterfly gardens for people of all ages.

 This museum is open every day and also offers views of animals such as rodents and frogs.
-The museum also offers creative art classes, Critter Connections and outdoor explorations.
-Take your kids to this museum where they can learn while having fun.
+The museum also offers creative art classes, Critter Connections, and outdoor explorations.
+Take your children to this museum where they can learn while having fun.

-For more information about the museum, visit their official website.
+For more information about the museum, visit its official website.

-80. Walk inside Bloomingdale's and shop for various products.
+80. Walk through Bloomingdale's and shop for a variety of products

 Entrance to Bloomingdale's| ©Ryan